abinaybingumalla/FoodMonitoring/README.md

 # FoodMonitoring
-Food Monitoring Application for Infants
+Food Monitoring Application for Infants (MED4DEV Hackathon Challenge)

+Naandi Foundation is seeking a technological solution to monitor food and milk intake (quantity and frequency) among children 6 to 8 months old, as well as recommendations for adequate complementary feeding practices for mothers in order to prevent child malnutrition.